Doomlol/notes/README.md

 # Notes.fm

-A site for simple note-taking
+A site for simple note-taking.